amsaren/course_materials/Containers_in_HPC_2025/Slides/Buiding_container_images.md

 - Cons:
   - Installation steps not documented
   - Results not easily reproducible or reusable
-    - e.g. to update a software you'll have to start from scratch again
+    - Possible to start from existing image, but often easier to start from scratch

 # Base images